posit-dev/shiny-vscode/README.md

 - `shiny.python.port`: The port number to listen on when running a Shiny app.
 (By default, 0, which will choose a random port for each workspace.)
 - `shiny.python.debugJustMyCode`: When running the "Debug Shiny App" command, only step through user-written code.
 Disable this to allow stepping through library code.
 (Defaults to true.)

+Note that there is no setting for Python executable path or virtual environment.
+This extension uses whatever Python environment the VS Code Python extension thinks is active.
+If you find that the "Run Shiny App" and "Debug Shiny App" commands are launching with a different version of Python or different virtual environment than you intended, use the Python extension's [Select Interpreter](https://code.visualstudio.com/docs/python/environments#_working-with-python-interpreters) command to change it.